-The purpose of this information is to help you decide if you need any work place adjustments to help you achieve the full remit of your job role.
-If you are unsure about any of the information below, you may contact the occupational health department on 020 7288 3351 and ask to speak to one of the occupational health nurse advisers.
+Successful Applicants: Please read the information below carefully.
+You will be asked to confirm whether or not you need any work place adjustments to support you in your job role.
+If you are unsure about any of the information below, you may contact the occupational health (OH) department on 020 8887 2328 /3124 (northmid.occupational-health@nhs.net) and ask to speak to one of the OH advisers.
 You may also contact your recruiting manager if you are unsure about any aspect of your job/role or workplace.
+If necessary someone from OH will contact you and take a history.
+Any medical or personal information that you provide to OH will be held in confidence and in accordance with the Data Protection Act (1998).
+It will only be disclosed to a third party